Mali entry requirements for Libya passport holders

 1

-Find the Malian embassy or consulate nearest to you.
-Call or email to confirm the exact visa requirements, fees, and processing time — these can change without notice.
+Find the Malian embassy or consulate responsible for your country of residence.
+Call or email them to confirm the exact visa requirements, fee, and processing time — these can change.
+If there's no Malian embassy in your country, you may need to apply through a neighbouring country's embassy that handles Mali visas.

 2